snowplow-archive/snowplow.github.com/_posts/2016-08-08-snowplow-r82-tawny-eagle-released-with-kinesis-elasticsearch-service-support.md

 category: Releases
 ---

 We are happy to announce the release of [Snowplow 82 Tawny Eagle] [snowplow-release]!
-This release updates the Elasticsearch Sink with support for sending events via HTTP.
+This release updates the Kinesis Elasticsearch Sink with support for sending events via HTTP, allowing us to now support [Amazon Elasticsearch Service] [amazon-es-service].

 1. [Kinesis Elasticsearch Sink](/blog/2016/08/08/snowplow-r82-tawny-eagle-released-with-kinesis-elasticsearch-service-support#kes)
 2. [Distribution changes](/blog/2016/08/08/snowplow-r82-tawny-eagle-released-with-kinesis-elasticsearch-service-support#distribution)